isomerpages/cpf-govbenefits/_am-i-eligible/Assurance Package MediSave.md

 ---
 ### Assurance Package (AP) MediSave ###

-<font style="font-size:17px"> Every Singaporean aged (i) 20 years and below, or (ii) 55 years and above, will receive a MediSave top-up of $450 over 2023 to 2025 (see Table 1).
+<font style="font-size:17px"> Every Singaporean aged (i) 20 years and below, or (ii) 55 years and above, will receive a MediSave top-up of $450 over 2023 to 2025.
 <br><br>
 <table>
 <thead>